A sharp transition in zero overcrowding and undercrowding probabilities for Stationary Gaussian Processes: Introduction

 In fact, we conjecture the following stronger statement. \begin{Conj} If $a>\pi \E[N_F(1)]$ is such that $\mu|_{[a,\infty)}$ has bounded density and some finite exponential moment, then there exists $c>0$ such that $\P\left(N_F(T)>\frac{a}{\pi}T\right)\le e^{-cT}$. \end{Conj}

 A similar property should hold for undercrowding.

-\textbf{Exponents and conditional behaviour.} Lastly, we state two additional problems which aim to establish a large-deviations theory for overcrowding and undercrowding events. \begin{Problem} Describe conditions under which the limit $\displaystyle\lim_{T\to\infty} \tfrac 1 T\log \p \left( N_F(T) \ge \eta T\right)$ exists. \end{Problem} \begin{Problem} Describe the process $F$ conditioned on the event $\{N_F(T)\ge \eta T\}$.
+\textbf{Exponents and conditional behaviour.} Lastly, we state two additional problems concerned with exact overcrowding and undercrowding exponents and conditional behaviour. \begin{Problem} Describe conditions under which the limit $\displaystyle\lim_{T\to\infty} \tfrac 1 T\log \p \left( N_F(T) \ge \eta T\right)$ exists. \end{Problem} \begin{Problem} Describe the process $F$ conditioned on the event $\{N_F(T)\ge \eta T\}$.
 In particular, describe the empirical power spectrum $\displaystyle\lim_{T\to\infty} \frac{1}{T}\left|\mathcal F^{-1}\left[F\mathbbm{1}_{[0,T]}\right]\right|^2$, where $F$ is the conditioned process. \end{Problem} Analogous problems could be stated concerning undercrowding events.
 A possible approach to these problems may be to refine known large deviation principles for empirical measures of SGPs, established by Donsker-Varadhan~\cite{DV85} and Bryc-Dembo~\cite{BD95}, whose current conditions are too restrictive to be applied directly.